 Top 3 things to know about JHSC Certification training in Ontario

-1. Under the Occupational Health and Safety Act in Ontario, most workplaces with 20 or more employees must have a Joint Health and Safety Committee (JHSC), with at least one committee member representing workers, and one committee member representing the employer, and each must possess JHSC certification.
+1. Under the Occupational Health and Safety Act in Ontario, most workplaces with 20 or more employees must have a Joint Health and Safety Committee (JHSC).
+At least one committee member represents workers and one committee member represents the employer; each must possess JHSC certification.
 This is not a new requirement; however there are changes to what the certification process looks like.
 (Smaller workplaces with 6 to 19 workers are legally required to have a worker Health and Safety Representative.)

 2. Under the new standard, there are three JHSC Certification Courses: Part 1, Part 2 and Refresher training.

 c.
-JHSC Certification Refresher training is for members granted certification status after March 1, 2016, require one day of Refresher training every three years to retain their certified status.
+JHSC Certification Refresher training is for members granted certification status after March 1, 2016.
+These members require one day of refresher training every three years to retain their certified status.
 An exemption for an active member allows the refresher period to be extended, one time only, to six years, in order to maintain certification status.